ceph/cbt/tools/crimson/README.rst

 Use --run to run the whole process, --bench to only run tests, --ana to organize data and draw graphics for exist bench results.

-When --bench or --run, this tool will read --config target config yaml file (bench_config.yaml by default) to do bench tasks.
+When --bench or --run, this tool will read target config yaml file to do bench tasks.
 In yaml file, each group of config represents a test, corresponding to run crimson bench tool once.

 So if there are multiple groups of config in config file, that means to run crimson bench tool for multiple times using the configuration in the config